Fifth Down Game (1990): Game recap

 A 2010 ESPN article lists the factors that possibly contributed to the confusion among the chain crew, referee J. C. Louderback, and the rest of the officiating crew during the timeout.
 For one, not every official at the time was required to wear a down indicator or rubber bands on their hands to separately keep track of the current down, by putting the band around their index finger when it is first down, the middle finger when it is second down, and so on.
-Second, this was the first year that the quarterback spike became legal in college football; since many of the officials had not seen this done before or did not clearly see that this was a spike, they may have thought that the ball was just inadvertently kicked and reset and therefore the down did not change from first to second at that point.
+Second, this was the first year the quarterback spike became legal in college football; many officials had not seen this done before or did not clearly see that this was a spike and may have thought the ball was inadvertently kicked and reset, and therefore the down did not change to second at that point.
 In addition, the chain crew member holding the down marker became distracted during the timeout as his attention drifted to what was happening in the stands, as EMTs were desperately performing CPR on a fan who had suffered a fatal heart attack.
-Furthermore, Louderback himself somehow forgot to signal third down, and immediately went to the sideline to the Colorado bench to alert head coach Bill McCartney that the Buffaloes had no more timeouts left; the brief conversation between Louderback and McCartney during the timeout as they looked at the incorrect down marker further cemented their misconception as to what the down was.
+Further, Louderback himself forgot to signal third down, and immediately went to the sideline to the Colorado bench to alert head coach Bill McCartney that the Buffaloes had no more timeouts; the brief conversation between Louderback and McCartney as they looked at the incorrect down marker cemented their misconception as to what the down was.

 On the next play, with the down marker showing second down when it was really third down, the Buffaloes made the same call and Bieniemy was again stopped short of the end zone.
 Johnson then spiked the ball (thinking it was third down when it was really fourth) to stop the clock with two seconds left.
-He later claimed that he had no idea the officials had made a mistake, and believed he was spiking the ball on third down.
-On the following play – fourth down according to the marker, but "fifth down" in reality – Johnson kept the ball himself, and scored a touchdown.
+He later claimed he had no idea the officials had made a mistake, and believed he was spiking the ball on third down.
+On the following play--fourth down according to the marker, but "fifth down" in reality--Johnson kept the ball himself and scored a touchdown.